ajitjha393/Js-lab/Chp-5/README.md

 ## CHAPTER 5 - PROMISES

-Promises are one of the ways we can deal with asynchronous operations in JavaScript.
-Many people struggle with understanding how Promises work.
+Promises are one of the ways by which we can deal with asynchronous operations in JavaScript.
+Many people struggle in understanding, how Promises work.

 Demystifying Promises :